techidaily/site-techno-recovery/source/_posts/complete-tutorial-for-viewing-and-modifying-pages-files-using-pc-software.md

 [HomeKit](https://www.lifewire.com/everything-you-need-to-know-about-apple-homekit-4066771) , Apple's smart-home platform, needs a hub to control the light bulbs, appliances, thermostats, and other smart devices in your house (the[Apple TV can play this role](https://www.lifewire.com/apple-tv-4k-2021-review-5215743) for many devices).
 If your Apple home robot can perform tasks around the house, it just makes sense that it could be a HomeKit hub to centralize control of your household.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cC-HtDQVoG0?si=nQcoa7q8q2IL8U0m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## The Latest News About the Apple Personal Home Robot

  Interested in personal robotics or the latest[smart home news](https://www.lifewire.com/smart-home-connected-life-news-4797031) ?
 Lifewire has you covered.
 While we wait for more news about Apple home robotics, check out these articles:

 [How This Agile, Soccer-Playing Dog Robot Could Lead to Better Future Robotics](https://www.lifewire.com/how-this-agile-soccer-playing-dog-robot-could-lead-to-better-future-robotics-7376298)

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"